Skip to main content

 info

-Elementary bigraphs are essential building blocks in the theory and fundamental to define the normal form of bigraphs.
+Elementary bigraphs are fundamental building blocks in bigraph theory and form the basis for defining the discrete normal form of bigraphs.

-Elementary bigraphs allow to build more complex bigraphs easily.
-We show how to create a concrete placing and linking, before we use them for composition later in the next section.
+Elementary bigraphs provide a convenient way to construct more complex structures.
+In the following, we illustrate how to create a concrete placing and linking, which we will later use in composition.

 info

-The next code example shows how we can create a so-called mergen (i.e., a placing where n sites are located under one root) and an identity link graph (i.e., inner and outer interfaces of the link graph are connected), which can also be regarded as a bijective substitution in bigraph-jargon.
+The following code example demonstrates how to construct a mergen (a placing where n sites are located beneath a single root) and an identity link graph (a link graph in which inner and outer interfaces are directly connected).
+In bigraph terminology, the latter can also be interpreted as a bijective substitution.

 void getting_started_guide() throws InvalidConnectionException, IncompatibleSignatureException, IncompatibleInterfaceException {